NUDTPayne/GeomToJSON/README.md

 I am using the results of this function to create geometries in a graphics layer for an ESRI ArcGISRuntime .NET Project.
 The text generated is passed to the ESRI.ArcGISRuntime.Geometry.Geometry.FromJSON() method.
 Originally I serialized the geometry in a TSQL function but performance was poor.
 The CLR function performs much better.
-Note: curved are transformed to LineStrings before being serialized to JSON.
+Note: curves are transformed to LineStrings before being serialized to JSON.